DUI in New Port Richey

 DUI Breath Test Cases in New Port Richey, FL

-Your attorney might be able to use these problems to show that your breath test should be excluded from evidence because the machine was not in substantial compliance with the statute and administrative rules governing the maintenance of the machines.
-Don’t assume that you can’t fight the breath test or that the results will even be admissible
+Your attorney might be able to use these problems or find other problems to show that your breath test should be excluded from evidence because the machine was not in substantial compliance with the statute and administrative rules governing the maintenance of the machines.

 Watch a video discussing a recent case handled by Jason Sammis after his client was arrested in New Port Richey: